 Room assignments are made without regard to race, gender, disability, sexual orientation, religion, or national or ethnic origin.

 Notices of room assignments are mailed in mid-July for incoming students.
 Along with your assignment, you will receive the name, address, and home phone number of your roommate and information on check-in procedures.

 Returning students will receive a confirmation of their room assignment in mid-June.

 Room changes are allowed approximately two weeks after the start of each semester.
 To request a different room, students must complete a Room Change Request Form, available in Housing Self-Service.

-Room Consolidation is a process which operates under the premise that residents paying for double occupancy are to reside in double accommodations.
-The process occurs the first eight weeks of each semester (except for noncom change periods).
+Room Consolidation is a process that operates under the premise that residents paying for double occupancy are to reside in double accommodations.
+The process occurs in the first eight weeks of each semester (except for noncom change periods).
 The process provides residents in unpaid single rooms the option of (1) voluntarily accepting a roommate, (2) voluntarily moving to another double room accommodation, (3) being reassigned to a double occupancy configuration by Residential Life, or (4) signing for and accepting the additional cost of a single room, rather than consolidating.
 Freshman students are not permitted to have single rooms, so option 4 is not available to those students.

 Those students who do not comply with the process, refuse to accept a roommate, or refuse to move according to the policy are subject to disciplinary action and/or fines.